 3. Plaintiff is an individual over the age of eighteen (18).
 At all relevant times herein, Plaintiff was and currently is, a California resident.
-During the four years immediately preceding the filing of the lawsuit in this action and within the statute of limitations periods applicable to each cause of action pled herein, Plaintiff was employed by Defendants as a non-exempt employee.
-Plaintiff was, and is, a victim of Defendants' policies and/or practices complained of herein, lost money and/or property, and has been deprived of the rights guaranteed by Labor Code §§ 201-203, 204, 226 et seq., 226.7, 510, 512, 516, 558, 1194, 1194.2, 1197, 1198, 2698 et seq., and California Business and Professions Code § 17200 et seq. ("Unfair Competition Law"); and
+During the four years immediately preceding the filing of the Complaint in this action and within the statute of limitations periods applicable to each cause of action pled herein, Plaintiff was employed by Defendants as a non-exempt employee.
+Plaintiff was, and is, a victim of Defendants' policies and/or practices complained of herein, lost money and/or property, and has been deprived of the rights guaranteed by Labor Code §§ 201-203, 204, 218 et seq., 221-223, 226 et seq., 226.7, 510, 512, 516, 558, 1192, 1194, 1194.2, 1197, 1197.1, 1198, 2698 et seq., ; California Business & Professions Code § 17200 et seq.

-Wage Order 1, which sets employment standards for the occupations in the manufacturing industry, which includes the industry in which Plaintiff worked for Defendants.
+("Unfair Competition Law"); and Wage Order 1, which sets employment standards for the manufacturing industry, which includes the industry in which Plaintiff worked for Defendants.

-- 4. Plaintiff is informed and believes, and based thereon alleges, that during the four years preceding the filing of the lawsuit and continuing to the present, Defendants did (and continue to do) business by, being a self-described quality producer of custom molded Silicone rubber products. - 5.
-Defendants employed Plaintiff and other, similarly-situated non-exempt employees within, among other counties, Los Angeles County and the state of California and, therefore, were (and are) doing business in Los Angeles County and the State of California. - 6.
-Plaintiff does not know the true names or capacities, whether individual, partner, or corporate, of the defendants sued herein as DOES 1 to 100, inclusive, and for that reason, said defendants are sued under such fictitious names, and Plaintiff will seek leave from this Court to amend this SAC when such true names and capacities are discovered.
-Plaintiff is informed, and believes, and based thereon alleges, that each of said fictitious defendants, whether individual, partners, or corporate, were responsible in some manner for the acts and omissions alleged herein, and proximately caused Plaintiff and the Classes (as defined in Paragraph 19) to be subject to the unlawful employment practices, wrongs, injuries and damages complained of herein. - 7.
-Plaintiff is informed, and believes, and thereon alleges, that at all times mentioned herein, Defendants were and are the employers of Plaintiff and all members of the Classes. - 8.
+- 4. Plaintiff is informed and believes, and based thereon alleges, that during the four years preceding the filing of the FAC and continuing to the present, Defendants did (and continue to do) business by manufacturing what it represents are the most dependable and durable refrigeration and heating units (temperature control units) for truckers, trailers, rail cars and ocean-going containers around the globe.
+Defendants further provide maintenance and other services related to their temperature control units they manufacture.
+Defendants employed Plaintiff and other, similarly-situated non-exempt employees within, among other counties, Los Angeles County and the state of California and, therefore, were (and are) doing business in Los Angeles County and the State of California. - 5.
+Plaintiff does not know the true names or capacities, whether individual, partner, or corporate, of the defendants sued herein as DOES 1 to 100, inclusive, and for that reason, said defendants are sued under such fictitious names, and Plaintiff will seek leave from this Court to amend this FAC when such true names and capacities are discovered.
+Plaintiff is informed, and believes, and based thereon alleges, that each of said fictitious defendants, whether individual, partners, or corporate, were responsible in some manner for the acts and omissions alleged herein, and proximately caused Plaintiff and the Classes (as defined in Paragraph 19) to be subject to the unlawful employment practices, wrongs, injuries and damages complained of herein. - 6.
+Plaintiff is informed, and believes, and thereon alleges, that at all times mentioned herein, Defendants were and are the employers of Plaintiff and all members of the Classes. - 7.
 At all times herein mentioned, each of said Defendants participated in the doing of the acts hereinafter alleged to have been done by the named Defendants; and furthermore, the Defendants, and each of them, were the agents, servants, and employees of each and every one of the other Defendants, as well as the agents of all Defendants, and at all times herein mentioned were acting within the course and scope of said agency and employment.
-Defendants, and each of them, approved of, condoned, and/or otherwise ratified each and every one of the acts or omissions complained of herein. - 9.
-At all times mentioned herein, Defendants, and each of them, were members of and engaged in a joint venture, partnership, and common enterprise, and acting within the course and scope of and in pursuance of said joint venture, partnership, and common enterprise.
+Defendants, and each of them, approved of, condoned, and/or otherwise ratified each and every one of the acts or omissions complained of herein.

+8. At all times mentioned herein, Defendants, and each of them, were members of and engaged in a joint venture, partnership, and common enterprise, and acting within the course and scope of and in pursuance of said joint venture, partnership, and common enterprise.
 Further, Plaintiff alleges that all Defendants were joint employers for all purposes of Plaintiff and all members of the Classes.